IsabelleThivierge/duj-canonical/docs/actc_extension_v03.md

 ## 1. Motivation

-ACTC v0.1 establishes that when U > A + σ,
+ACTC v0.1 establishes that when

+U > A + σ

 collapse is inevitable.